GirlScriptSummerOfCode/Kranti/CONTRIBUTING.md

 ## Design Decisions

 We will follow a straight forward design approach.
-Its good, if you go through the current code by either forking or cloning the repository.
+It's good if you go through the current code by either forking or cloning the repository.
 We strongly suggest you to stick with the current design guidelines.
 We will be updating this guide with more detailed guidelines & boilerplate code, if possible.

 ## How Can I Contribute?